 - Profitability: Ensure there's enough market appeal for your meals

 - Food trends: If your market is open to it, incorporate dishes based on current trends.
-For example, you may choose to include plant-based foods in your menu in response to the growing number of vegans and non-vegans who want it⁹
+For example, you may choose to include protein alternatives in your menu in response to the growing number of diners looking to reduce their meat intake.

 After you've chosen your items, it's time to price them.
 Here is a three-step process:

 Calculate the cost of a single dish by following these five steps:

 - List the ingredients for each recipe

 - Allocate an amount to waste (10% is usually a good number)

 - Tally individual ingredient costs for the total